smaxigt/TheMaze-GCPCourse/README.md

 Great news!
 It worked!
 Congratulations on creating your first cloud function.
 Now, let's proceed to grab the URL as follows:

-1. Go to Cloud Functions.
+1. Navigate to Cloud Functions in your cloud platform.
-2. Go to your created cloud function.
+2. Locate and select the cloud function you've created.
-3. Go to Triggers.
+3. Access the Triggers section.
-4. Get url now open created Cloud Function!
+4. Retrieve the URL to open your newly created Cloud Function!

 # Time to build some cool stuff!